El Sistema: Play and fight

+Since 1975, "Tocar y Luchar" (Play and Fight) has been the motto of El Sistema and its nationwide system of youth orchestras.
+Referring to the many challenges during the early phases of the program, it expresses its members' determination and commitment to El Sistema as a vital and critical project, both musically and socially.

 Venezuelan government involvement

-The program has a reputation for rescuing young people in impoverished circumstances, directing them away from lives of drug abuse and crime, into which they would likely otherwise be drawn.

 The Venezuelan government of President Carlos Andrés Pérez began fully financing Abreu's orchestra after its success, in 1976, at the "International Festival of Youth Orchestras" in Aberdeen, Scotland.
 From the beginning, El Sistema came not under the ministry of culture, but under the umbrella of social-services ministries, which has strategically helped it survive.
-The current Chavez administration has been El Sistema's most generous patron so far, covering almost its entire annual operating budget, as well as additional capital projects.
+The current Maduro administration has been El Sistema's most generous patron so far, covering almost its entire annual operating budget, as well as additional capital projects.